martingabelmann/docker-owncloud/README.md

 #### Upgrades
+### OwnCloud
-Because the install script is downloading the newest stable version, updates can be easily done by removing the running container and starting a new one.
+The used Owncloud instance is updated frequently due to the automated build (linked to alpine and the official owncloud image).
+Thus updates are performed by pulling the newest image, moving the running container and starting a new one.
 Since the apps arent effected they will be upgraded by the webinterface on the next visit or via the command line.

 I recommend to upgrade via `occ`:
 ```
 docker exec oc occ upgrade